A Story of Justice and Redemption

 What made the Walter McMillian case unique?

 Sadly, while the McMillian case had some unique features, there are actually lots of people who are innocent who have been sentenced to death in the United States.
 Because Mr. McMillian was accused of a crime that took place in Monroeville, Alabama, the community where Harper Lee grew up and wrote the beloved novel To Kill a Mockingbird, there were interesting dynamics at play in the case.
 While the Monroeville community loves the Mockingbird story and took great pride in its association with the fictional characters of the book, there was tremendous resistance to recognizing Mr. McMillian’s innocence despite overwhelming evidence.
 Walter McMillian and Ralph Myers were both placed on death row before going to trial, which is illegal and a rare form of coercion.
 After Mr. Myers agreed to give false testimony against Mr. McMillian, he was removed from death row.
 Mr. McMillian spent 15 months on death row awaiting his trial in an effort to pressure him into pleading guilty.
-The case was unique as well because the trial judge, Robert E. Lee Key Jr., moved the trial from Monroe County, which is over 40 percent black, to Baldwin County, which had a much smaller black population, making a nearly all-white jury more likely.
+The case was unique as well because the trial judge, Robert E. Lee Key Jr., moved the trial from Monroe County, which is over 40% Black, to Baldwin County, which had a much smaller Black population, making a nearly all-white jury more likely.
 Despite that change of venue, the jury that convicted Mr. McMillian of capital murder sentenced him to life imprisonment without parole.
 In Alabama, the trial judge has the authority to override a jury’s verdict of life and impose the death penalty, which is what happened.
 Judge override of life verdicts has been a unique characteristic of the death penalty in Alabama.
 The Walter McMillian case is also significant because it was one of the very early cases where a death row prisoner was proved innocent after being sentenced to death despite death penalty reforms in the 1970s and early 1980s.

 What happened to Walter McMillian after his release?